javiergcim/GenesPHP/README.md

 2. **Write your own evaluation function**.
 This function must accept two
    parameters:
-   * A list (the genome).
+   * An array (the genome).
 Each item in the list is a gene.
    * An arbitrary object (which is defined by you, as complementary data to evaluate the individuals).
-By default, this object is *None*.
+By default, this object is *Null*.

    The function must return a floating value as *fitness* of the individual.